ShizukaDonaghue/serene-meditation/README.md

 As part of this testing, the following were tested and no issues were found:
  * All internal links function as expected
- * Scroll-padding property correctly applied
+ * All external links function as expected and they open in new tabs
  * All features function as expected
- * All external links function as expected and they open in new tabs
+ * Scroll-padding property correctly applied for the fixed navigation bar
+ * The form inputs validated - empty fields were not allowed and only correct email address format was accepted
+ * Responsiveness to different screen sizes - images, quotes, font sizes, margins, and overall spacing

-The website was also manually tested on iPhone 12, iPhone XR, iPad 8, HP Elitebook 840, and Dell XPS.
+The website was also manually tested on iPhone 12, iPhone XR, iPad 8, HP Elitebook 840, and Dell XPS for the above.
 No issues were found.

 ### Responsiveness
 Responsiveness design tests were executed using [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and no issues were found.
 This included the following devices: